Electrical Capstone Exam Preparation Tips

 What Is the Electrical Capstone Assessment?

-In Western Australia, the Capstone Assessment is a licensing requirement set by Energy Safety WA (part of Building and Energy).
+In Western Australia, the Capstone Assessment is a licensing requirement set by Electrical Licensing Board.
 It is designed to assess whether you’re ready to work safely and independently as a qualified electrician.

-This includes multiple-choice and written questions covering Australian Standards, wiring rules (AS/NZS 3000), electrical theory, and safety practices.
+This includes questions covering Australian Standards, wiring rules (AS/NZS 3000), regulations, legislation, electrical theory, and safety practices.

 Practical Assessment

-The assessment is usually conducted over one or two days and must be completed at an approved Registered Training Organisation, such as CET.
+The assessment is usually conducted over a week and must be completed at an approved Registered Training Organisation, such as CET.

 How Hard Is the Electrical Capstone?